domonkoss/ceudsd/seminar/1-sql/README.md

 `SELECT state, cost FROM birdstrikes ORDER BY cost DESC`

-Reverse ordering by multple fields
+Reverse ordering by multiple fields

 `SELECT state, cost FROM birdstrikes ORDER BY state DESC, cost`

 ### Exercise 2: What is the date the newest birstrikes in this database?

-## Select uniques values
+## Select unique values

 Of a column